baumbaTz/PPP/README.md

 # PPP Podcast Processing Project
-- Automatic Transcription of Podcast Episodes with Faster-Whisper (https://github.com/SYSTRAN/faster-whisper)
+- Automatic Transcription of Frogpants Podcast Episodes with Faster-Whisper (https://github.com/SYSTRAN/faster-whisper)
 - Backend API delivers Episodes to transcribe and ingests the results.

 # Use the Transcriptions for your own fun ideas